passportxyz/passport-docs/pages/building-with-passport/major-concepts/platform-integrator-concepts.md

 ### Use cases

 Gitcoin Passport is already protecting many real world applications!
-There are several use case articles on the [Gitcoin blog](https://www.gitcoin.co/blog-2/tag/case-studies) where you can read about how various apps have integrated Passport.&#x20;
+There are several use case articles on the [Gitcoin blog](https://www.gitcoin.co/blog-2/tag/case-studies) where you can read about how various apps have integrated Passport.

 Some examples include: